Highfield Level 2 Award in Food Allergen Awareness and Control in Catering

 - Food and Drink Manufacturers.

-Whether your team members are involved in the preparation and cooking or just serving food cooked or prepared by somebody else they need to be trained.
+Whether your team members are involved in preparing and cooking or just serving food cooked or prepared by somebody else they need to be trained.

 However, if you are a Manager or Supervisor, the Highfield Level 3 Award in Allergen Management, may be more suitable.